bchristiani/adobe-cm-notification-webhook/README.md

    ```
 4. Once running ngrok will show you the forwarding address
 5. Open the [Adobe Developer Console][Adobe-Developer-Console-url] and open the Project you created in the Prerequisites section.
 Click `Add to Project` and select `Event`.
 Select `Cloud Manager Events` and click `Next`.
 Select the events you want to subscribe to.
 Click the `Next` button.
 For receiving events select the `Webhook` option.
 The Webhook URL will be the ngrok forwarding address (step 4) appended with `/webhook`, e.g. `https://1a-2b-3c.ngrok.io/webhook`
-6. Once a pipeline execution is triggered in Cloud Manager, the subscribed Cloud Manager Events are sent to the webhook which then posts a message to Microsoft Teams.
+6. Once a pipeline execution is triggered in Cloud Manager, the subscribed Cloud Manager Events are sent to the webhook which then posts a message to your Microsoft Teams channel.

 <!-- LICENSE -->